ckjellson/tt_tracker/README.md

 ## Overview

 * **analysis_functions.py** - Contains the `Analyzer` class, which computes 3D tracks, strokes, points etc. and visualization functions.
-Contains functions for camera calibration, trilateration, interpolation, visualization, etc.
+Also contains functions for camera calibration, trilateration, interpolation, visualization, etc.

-* **balltracker.py** - Script that uses process_video to find ball positions in each frame of two videos, and storing these positions in data-folder.
+* **balltracker.py** - Script that uses process_video.py to find ball positions in each frame of two videos, and storing these positions in the data-directory.

 * **crop_video.py** - Script for cropping and syncing two videos so that they are of the same length, and each two frames are approximately from the same point in time.